kyouko-taiga/LogicKit/README.md

 ```

 Note that since LogicKit is an EDSL,
-nothing constrain us to use the power of Swift to make our definitions more readable:
+nothing prevents us from using the full power of Swift to make our definitions more readable:

 ```swift
 let bulbasaur : Term = .lit("Bulbasaur")